bgbg/gorelik.net/_posts/2019/2019-10-30-working-in-a-distributed-company-communication-styles.md

 ![]({{ site.baseurl }}/assets/img/2019/10/image-12.png)

+Do you want to guess what the difference between the two coworkers is?
+ .
+ .
+ .
+ .
+ .
+ Here's the answer
+ .
+ .
+ .
+ .
-Do you want to guess what the difference between the two coworkers is? <br> .<br> .<br> .<br> .<br> .<br> Here's the answer<br> .<br> .<br> .<br> .<br> The author of the first (short) message grew up and lives in Germany.
+ The author of the first (short) message grew up and lives in Germany.
 The author of the second message is American.
 Germany, United States, and Israel (where I am from) have very different cultural codes.
 Being an Israeli, I tend to communicate in a more direct and less "sweetened" way.
 For me, the American communication style sounds a little bit "artificial," even though I don't doubt the sincerity of this particular American coworker.
 I think that the opposite situation is even more problematic.
 It happened several times: I made a remark that, in my opinion, was neutral and well-intended, and later I heard comments about how I sounded too aggressive.
 Interestingly, all the commenters were Americans.

 To sum up.
 People from different cultural backgrounds have different communication styles.
 In theory, we all know that these differences exist.
 In practice, we usually are unaware of them.

 Featured photo by [Stock Photography](https://unsplash.com/@aplaceforcreation?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/screaming?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)